frederic-perez/AmE-dictionary/data/dictionary.md

 __evacuee__
 __evanesce__ _v_ :two::mute:[evanes~~c~~e]:hammer:
 __evanescent__ _adj_ :two: /ev-uh-NESS-unt/ Something that is evanescent vanishes quickly like a vapor. _The joy of winning the last game was evanescent, as the team quickly turned its focus to the upcoming championships._
-__evangelist__ _n_ Someone who is very enthusiastic about something and likes to tell other people how good it is.
+__evangelist__ _n_ :two: Someone who is very enthusiastic about something and likes to tell other people how good it is. _Technology evangelist._
 __even__ _adv_ _Syn_ indeed, actually _Is this even our house?_
 __evened__ _v_
 __evening star__ _n_ A planet, especially Venus or Mercury, that is prominent near the western horizon shortly after sunset. _The evening star was out and the moon rising._